 Some of the children sickened were exposed to these products at a daycare in Arizona and a Montessori School in Oregon (“Montessori of Alameda E. coli Patients Part of I.M.
 Healthy Outbreak“).

-If your child was sickened in this outbreak, contact our law firm for a free consultation with an E. coli lawyer.
-Attorneys Fred Pritzker, Brendan Flaherty and Ryan Osterholm are handling these cases.
-Ask for them specifically either by phone (1-888-377-8900) or with our online form below.
+If your child was sickened in this outbreak, contact our law firm for a free consultation with an E. coli lawyer by calling our firm by phone (1-888-377-8900) or by filling out our online form below.

 People started getting sick in January of 2017 and the last illness reported to the CDC started on March 13, 2017.
 Because of the nature of this product (ready-to-eat, off-the-shelf and a fairly long shelf life), there may be more people sickened.
 It is extremely important to do the following if you suspect your child has E. coli or HUS: